buntine/RubySwift/README.md

 A ruby wrapper of the [Swift Digital Suite Mail House API](https://suite.swiftdigital.com.au/login).

 This is currently a relatively crude wrapper and does not tidy responses from Swift a lot.
+Contributions are welcome.

 INSTALLATION
 ------------